top of page

 • Why Got Dents Get Fixed is Your Go-To PDR Provider

-Close with a call-to-action about your expertise, customer satisfaction, and why clients choose your business.
-Paintless Dent Repair is a fast, affordable, and effective solution for removing dents.
-At Got Dents Get Fixed, we are committed to restoring your car to its original condition with precision and care.
+Paintless Dent Repair is a quick, cost-effective solution for dent removal.
+At Got Dents Get Fixed, we restore your car to its original condition with precision and care.

 When it comes to fixing dents in an aluminum vehicle, due to a door ding, crease or minor dent, aluminum is much harder to work on and takes a lot more skill and patience.
 Aluminum is one of the harder metals to work when it comes to "paintless dent repair" pushing the metal back to its original form is much more difficult than normal steel.